aditosoftware/nodebackup/README.md

 HOST - DNS name of server.
 IP address is possible
 USER - user for authentification
 PORT - ssh port
-maxjobs (optional) - number of backupjob at the same time running.
-If not defined default is 3 backuppartsize (optional) - size of backup archiv parts.
+backuppartsize (optional) - size of backup archiv parts.
 If not defined, set to default (100mb) backuppath - path where the nodebackup will be save backups.
 Example: /a/target/clientname/path-from-clientconfig-backup backupfor - server from config/clientserver